mehmetgoren/ionix.Core/Readme.md

-ionix is a micro-orm libraray that based on .net standart 2.0 (which supports Linux, Windows and macOS).
+ionix is a micro-orm library that based on .net standart 2.0 (which supports Linux, Windows and macOS).

 From NuGet
 ----------